Adamson Mushala: Death

-Adamson Mushala was killed in a military ambush on 27 November 1982.
-The incident took place near his camp in the West Lunga National Park in North-Western Province near Solwezi—the very area where his rebellion had its roots following a post-independence dispute in the 1960s.
+Adamson Mushala was killed in a military ambush on 26 November 1982.
+The incident took place near his camp in the West Lunga National Park in the North-Western Province near Solwezi, where his rebellion had its roots following a post-independence dispute in the 1960s.
 He was killed by a bullet that struck him through his eye.
 In a final display intended to confirm his death to the public, Mushala's body was displayed at Solwezi General Hospital for public viewing.

 Aftermath

 Following the death of Mushala, leadership of the rebel movement was assumed by his second-in-command, Alexander Saimbwende, who carried on Mushala's insurgency until 25 September 1990.
 After engaging in talks with Alexander Kamalondo, who was then the Member of the Central Committee for North-Western Province, Saimbwende decided to cease hostilities.
-He was flown to Lusaka and subsequently received a presidential pardon from Dr. Kenneth Kaunda, marking the formal end to a long-standing resistance movement.
+He was flown to Lusaka and subsequently received a presidential pardon from Kenneth Kaunda, marking the formal end to a long-standing resistance movement.